 Over the years during the holidays, officials in Moreno Valley, Calif., have been ticketing motorists for failing to yield to Santa Claus in a crosswalk.
 Law enforcement set up at busy intersections and use a Santa decoy to catch inattentive drivers for “failing to yield to a pedestrian in a crosswalk.”

 In December 2010, more than 70 fugitives in Florida were arrested in the days before Christmas during a roundup dubbed “Operation Seasons Greetings.”
 The goal of the round up, which was led by United States Marshals Florida Regional Task Force, was to “round up as many fugitives as possible prior to the holidays.”

-Europol, Europe’s top crime agency, launched an online advent calendar earlier this month that will reveal Europe’s most wanted criminals every day in the run-up to Christmas.
+Europol, Europe’s top crime agency, launched an online advent calendar last year that revealed Europe’s most wanted criminals every day in the run-up to Christmas.
 The agency hit a snag, however, when data protection rules prevented it from publishing full pictures of the alleged criminals’ faces, according to Euronews.
-The mugshots are being published with a black sensor bar over their eyes.
+The mugshots were published with a black sensor bar over their eyes.